Ömer Aslanoğlu

 Ömer Aslanoğlu (born 23 May 1988) is a Turkish former swimmer, who specialized in the breaststroke events.
 He represented his nation Turkey at the 2008 Summer Olympics, and also swam for Galatasaray Sports Club (Galatasaray Spor Kulübü).

 Aslanoglu competed as a member of the Turkish squad in the men's 200 m breaststroke at the 2008 Summer Olympics in Beijing.
-Leading up to the Games, he eclipsed a FINA B-standard entry time of 2:17.85 from the Speedo Turkish Open Senior Championships in Izmir.
+Leading up to the Games, he eclipsed a FINA B-standard entry time of 2:17.85 from the Speedo Turkish Open Senior Championships in İzmir.
 Swimming in heat one, Aslanoglu raced steadily to fourth place and fifty-first overall with a time of 2:17.93, just a slight 0.08 of a second slower than his entry standard.